Yadkin County Fire & Rescue

 The training requirements, as well as the risks associated with firefighting have increased and are impacting volunteers and their families.
 Surry Community College does not currently offer Firefighter Certification classes at the Yadkin Center and those members needing the certification classes have to travel to Dobson.
 Training needs are forcing Departments to explore new ways to provide training and to meet the requirements.

 The fire departments need three main things to provide fire protection service: trained volunteers, trucks/equipment and water.
 The need to access water either by running hose, establishing water points or investing in pumper trucks is challenging in rural communities.

-Last year, all ten of the Departments pulled together for one water haul inspection by the State.
-It is a model that has been exemplified all across North Carolina!
+The volunteer departments work hard with limited resources as non-profit organizations to provide a needed service to county citizens.
+They are all working to lower their ISO rating to assist citizens and businesses in their respective Districts with lower insurance rates.
 There are parts of the county that are not within the 5- or 6- mile range of a fire station or sub-station which prohibits citizens in those areas from benefiting from lower ISO ratings.
 This needs to be addressed with realignment of the ISO districts, as well as response districts.

 The Yadkin County Rescue Squad has been a vital part of our community since the 1970s.
 They continue to be largely volunteer-based with some additional part-time employees.
 The Rescue Squad provides standby support for Yadkin County Emergency Medical Services when their units are already in response to medical calls.
 The Rescue Squad also maintains a water rescue unit.
 The Rescue Squad is funded through the County’s General Fund.